xuan13hao/Postnatal_gut_microbiota_SIGIRR/README.md

 ## Citation
 If you use this repository, please cite:
-> "Postnatal gut microbiota succession in mice is impacted by maturation, site, injury, and single immunoglobulin interleukin-1 related receptor (SIGIRR) genotype."
+> "Neonatal gut microbiota succession in mice mapped by maturation, site, injury, and single immunoglobulin interleukin-1 related receptor genotype"

 <!-- ## License
 This project is licensed under the MIT License - see the `LICENSE` file for details. -->